phlippieb/daily-budget-app/README.md

 Tapping on a budget opens a detail view for that budget.
 Here, you will see your daily allowance minus any expenses.
 You can also add or edit expenses against the budget from this screen.

+## 🧘🏻‍♀️ How to use it

+**Daily Budget** aims to give you the tools you need to manage and track your budgets as you see fit.
+That said, here are two strategies you could try to get started:

+### Strategy 1: One budget for all day-to-day expenses

+1. At the start of the month, or when you start using the app, determine the total amount of money you have available.
+Optionally subtract any expenses you would not consider "day-to-day", such as bills.
+2. Create a budget in **Daily Budget** for that amount, that runs until your next payday.
+3. Log all your expenses against this budget.
+4. Try to stay within your daily allowance every day.
+If you go over budget (for example after a large expense such as grocery shopping), try to spend less on subsequent days until you break even again.

+### Strategy 2: Different budgets for different areas

+Rather than lumping all your available funds into one budget, and then logging all expenses to this budget, you can create different budgets with different pre-determined amounts.
+For example, create separate budgets for groceries, clothing, and going out.
+Decide up-front how much to spend on each.

 ## ⭐ Features

 - See a running daily allowance based on your total budgeted amount and expenses